ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the task's minimum batch size, then the Helper MUST abort with `invalidBatchSize`.

-The aggregation parameter MUST match the aggregation parameter used in aggregation jobs pertaining to this batch.
+The aggregation parameter in `collection_job_req.agg_param` MUST match the aggregation parameter used in aggregation jobs pertaining to this batch.
 If not, the Helper MUST fail the job with error `invalidMessage`.

+The Helper then validates any extensions in `collection_job_req.extensions`, following the same logic as the Leader; see {{collect-ext}}.
+Though invalid extension encoding should have been detected by the Leader, the Helper MUST independently validate extensions and fail the job if necessary.

+The Helper performs any configuration changes or processing that are dictated by the extensions that are included; see {{collect-ext}}.

 Next, the Helper retrieves and combines the batch buckets associated with the request using the same process used by the Leader (described at the beginning of